Collective Psyche: The Imaginal, Luminous Epinoia, Archetypes

 Jungian Edward Edinger defines the word ‘archetype’ as a living organism that inhabits the collective psyche.
 It’s both a pattern “composed of a network of inter-related images” and a “dynamic agency” — a “primordial psychic pattern of the collective unconscious that is at the same time a dynamic agency with intentionality.”

 It’s possible to encounter an archetype and call it God.
-It’s also possible to dismiss the power of archetypes as they manifest in the invisible aspects of the visible world.
+It’s also possible to dismiss the power of archetypes as they manifest in the invisible aspects of the visible world and become possessed by them unconsciously.

 Times of Apocalypse are cyclical in nature, though at this time in history human beings do have the capacity to create the end of the world in a definitive way.
 Perhaps we can slow down this seemingly casual directive towards planetary destruction and consider how to cooperate with cycles and endings.
 All things come into being, stay for a time, and end.
 The Buddha knew this.
 The Hindu trinity of Creator, Preserver, Destroyer knows this.
 The cycle of the seasons in nature knows this.